 Tips for Raising Your Credit Score to Exceptional

 We suggest putting a bit of time and effort into raising your credit score further, if possible, before making a big financial step like a mortgage.
 A higher credit rating could save you a significant amount of money on interest and mortgage insurance.
 A score of 700, while satisfactory, could use some work to put you in the best position you can be in when setting out to purchase a home.

 Here are a couple of tips that will help you increase your score while you save money for a down payment:

 One of the quickest ways you can make an impact on your score is by decreasing your credit utilization ratio.
 Pay down your current credit card balances but keep your accounts open, so your available credit doesn’t go down.

 By doing this, you will not only improve your utilization rate but also minimize your credit card debt.
-A lower debt-to-income ratio will also cause the bank to look on your more favorably when you apply for a mortgage loan or similar.
+A lower debt-to-income ratio will also cause the bank to look at you more favorably when you apply for a mortgage, personal loan, etc.

 Check Your Credit Report for Errors

 Request a copy of your credit report to review regularly for any errors or inaccuracies.
 Consumers have a right to one free report every year.
 Checking your credit report often will allow you to catch inconsistencies right away before they have a chance to negatively impact your financial decisions.